-The charity is extremely grateful to over 600 volunteers who assist during the three weeks of the Convention and at other times throughout the year.
+In a normal year, the charity would be expressing our extreme gratitude to the over 600 volunteers who assist during the three weeks of the Convention and at other times throughout the year.
 The volunteers undertake a wide variety of practical tasks in the areas of administration, children, youth, and young adults, crèche, stewarding, catering, finance, reception and provision for people with learning disabilities.
+In 2020 with the cancellation of the three week Convention in Keswick, and its replacement with a much shorter on-line event, the need for volunteers was significantly reduced.
+That said, we were assisted by volunteers at other times of the year, particularly in connected with the Derwent Project.
+The trustees wish to record their appreciation for all the offers of assistance that we made in 2020, and for all those who have already helped, and will help during 2021, when we again plan to run a three week Convention in Keswick.